Julie McBride: Professional career

+McBride played for a number of domestic and international teams.

 Following college, McBride played for the San Jose Spiders of the National Women's Basketball League in 2005 and 2006.
 She averaged 17.7 points per game in 2005 and 8.8 points in the 2006 season.

 On May 3, 2006, McBride signed a contract with the Chicago Sky of the WNBA.
 She was waived on May 13.

-Following her brief stint in the WNBA, McBride went overseas to play for Ceyhan's (pronounced J-Han) Spor Club, a pro team in the Turkish Women's Basketball League.
+Following her brief stint in the WNBA, McBride went overseas to play for Ceyhan's Spor Club, a pro team in the Turkish Women's Basketball League.
 In the 2006–07 season, McBride led her league in scoring (19.4 points per game) and assists (6.1).
 However, Ceyhan finished the season 1–7 after McBride suffered a season-ending injury, tearing her anterior cruciate ligament.
 Following the 2006–07 season, McBride signed a two-year extension.

 Earlier she was a member of the Kayseri Pan Kup Basketball team after leading Samsun Basketbol Kulübü (SBK) in the Turkish Women's Basketball League to the 2nd place and leading her team in scoring (15.0) and assist (4.0).
-McBride is also a former college basketball player for the Syracuse Orange who was a three-time All Big East selection.